11 Smart Ways to Save Money on Your College Textbooks

 Textbook publishers don’t usually change books that much between editions, especially if you’re just one or two off.

-If you can get your hands on an earlier version of the same book, you could save more than half the sticker price.
-I once got through an American poetry class with a 15-year-old, yellow-paged Norton anthology I picked up at a garage sale… for free.
+If you can get your hands on an earlier version of the book, you could save more than half the sticker price.
+I once got through an American poetry class with a 15-year-old, yellow-paged Norton anthology I picked up for free at a garage sale.

-The most difficult problem you’re likely to run into is the discrepancy in page numbers — and thankfully, that’s what an index is for.
+The most difficult problem you’re likely to run into is the discrepancy in page numbers.
+Thankfully, that’s what an index is for.

-And if there is material that’s not anywhere in your edition of the book, refer back to list item two: Coordinate with a friend.
+And if there is material that’s not anywhere in your edition of the book, refer back to item 2: Coordinate with a friend.

-Most students probably already know this is an option, but it’s worth repeating: Renting textbooks is a way cheaper option.
+You probably already knew this was an option, but it’s worth repeating: Renting textbooks is way cheaper.

 And it’s not just Chegg’s game anymore.

 And what a cut!
 Check out the difference between buying and renting this chemistry textbook!
-Even if you go with a used copy, you’ll save more than 80% if you rent instead.
+You’ll save more than 90% off the list price if you rent.

 6. Buy the Electronic Version